matfish2/craft-entry-meta/README.md

    another field.
 5. It is saved to the `content` table, rather than the element's root table (e.g `entries`), where it naturally belongs.

-Entry metadata offers a more flexible, schemaless alternative, which by-passes the Craft data structure and allows you to save metadata in JSON format directly to the element's root table (e.g `entries` or `commerece_products`).
+Element Meta offers a more flexible, schemaless alternative, which by-passes the Craft data structure and allows you to save metadata in JSON format directly to the element's root table (e.g `entries` or `commerece_products`).

 ## Installation